CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 4. Right-click `LocalAccountTokenFilterPolicy`, and then click `Modify`.
 5. In the Value data box, type `1`, and then click `OK`.
 6. Exit Registry Editor.

+In Windows domain environments, this setting can be configured through Group Policy, however, the Group Policy Object is not a standard policy and must be downloaded and installed separately.
+Generally, if an environment has installed the Microsoft Security Compliance Manager (SCM), the GPO is included there and can be exported.

+Otherwise, the Group Policy Objects can be found either [here](http://blogs.technet.com/b/secguide/archive/2014/08/13/security-baselines-for-windows-8-1-windows-server-2012-r2-and-internet-explorer-11-final.aspx) or [here](https://blogs.technet.microsoft.com/secguide/2017/08/30/security-baseline-for-windows-10-creators-update-v1703-final/).

 #### Domain Considerations ####
 If users are planning on authenticating to remote Windows hosts using domain accounts, configuration is necessary both on the remote host, and on the "source" host (the machine hosting CIS-CAT Pro Assessor v4).